artefactual/atom-docs/user-manual/data-templates/rad-template.rst

 :ref:`Back to the top <rad-template>`

-radTitleSourceOfTitleProper
+Title notes- Source of title proper
 ---------------------------

 **Column** radTitleSourceOfTitleProper

-**AtoM field** Title notes- Source of title proper
+**Template field** Title notes- Source of title proper

 **Rule** Select a note type from the drop-down menu and enter note text in accordance with RAD 1.8B1 through 1.8B6.